Have questions?

 How does Oula coordinate my care?

 Pregnancy and birth are more than just medical experiences – they also involve your mental health, nutrition, pelvic floor health, and desires to breastfeed.
-At Oula, we’ll help you navigate amongst the various supportive providers and help you decide what’s best for you, as well as help match you with providers in our network.
+At Oula, we have a dedicated care coordination team that will help you navigate amongst the various supportive providers and help you decide what’s best for you, as well as help match you with providers in our network.
 For some services, like nutrition and lactation counseling, we have Oula providers who can directly coordinate with your midwife and doctor.

 How is mental health integrated into care at Oula?

 At Oula, we practice whole person care and believe that mental health is just as important as physical health.
-That’s why we integrate routine mental health check-ins into your pregnancy and postpartum care.
-As an Oula patient, you also have access to mental health check ins with our care team who specialize in perinatal mental health and can discuss support options available to you.
+That’s why we integrate automated mental health check-ins into your pregnancy and postpartum care.
+As an Oula patient, you also have access to mental wellness consults with our care team who specialize in perinatal mental health and can prescribe or manage your medications, or discuss support options available to you.

 Can I bring a support person into my appointments?